soklet/soklet/README.md

   // The @FormParameter annotation supports application/x-www-form-urlencoded values.
   //
-  // @RequestCookie exposes entire cookies.
+  // @RequestCookie exposes entire responseCookies.
   //
   // The @RequestBody annotation can be applied to any parameter of type
   // String or byte[].